 Button With Modal

-In this tutorial we will continue on the page that you created in the Hello-World panel.
+In this tutorial we will continue on the page that you created in the tutorial: hello world panel.

 How to create a button